jdee/ios-knob-control/README.md

   imageNamed:@"hexagon" and make sure to always use imageNamed:@"knob", enable all the controls and observe the behavior with just about any combination of parameters.
 Meaning and usage is explained for everything in the IOSKnobControl.h file.
+- The new round knob images are courtesy of Mike Calvert (@bloodymonster).
+- The text inputs for min and max have been replaced with--you guessed it--knobs.
+This gives a further example of use and a visual representation of the min and max for those not used to thinking in radians.

 Copyright (C) 2014 Jimmy Dee.
 All rights reserved.